lclarkmichalek/rfsb/README.md

 RFSB gets out of your way.
 By presenting a very thin abstraction, RFSB hopes you will immediately see the weaknesses in its core abstractions, and stop using it.

-All features not contained in the current version of RFSB are misfeatures until I decided I need them
+All features not contained in the current version of RFSB are misfeatures until I decided I need them.

 RFSB has a DAG and feels guilty about it.